HVCLab/HVCLab.github.io/_pages/07_joinus.md

 <br>
 ### Open positions

-- We are looking for a postdoctoral researcher to join the lab.
-The positions is fully funded.
+We are looking for a postdoctoral researcher to join the lab.
+The position is fully funded.
 See [here](../uploaded_files/2025-11-03-postdoc.html) for details.

 <br>
 <hr>